 Refer back to Activity: Analyzing Formation of an Ion Pair.
 The third step involved bringing one Li+ ion close to one F− ion, which lowered the energy.
 When a large number of oppositely charged ions are brought close together to form a crystal lattice, the energy is lowered even more, because more ions are close together in a structure where attractive forces predominate over repulsive forces.

 The lattice energy of an ionic compound is defined as the decrease in energy when the ionic crystal lattice forms from the separated ions.
-Lattice energy can be calculated using a modified form of Coulomb’s law; some calculated lattice energies are in Table 1.
+Lattice energy can be calculated using a modified form of Coulomb’s law; some calculated lattice energies are in the table below.
 (Note that because lattice energy is defined as a decrease in energy, a large positive lattice energy corresponds to a large negative ΔE, that is, a very stable (low energy) ionic solid.)

 Lattice energies have a wide range of values depending on which ions make up a compound.
-Consider, for example, why the lattice energy increases as you go from NaI, to CaI2, to MgI2 (first three rows in Table 1).
+Consider, for example, why the lattice energy increases as you go from NaI, to CaI2, to MgI2 (first three rows in Table: Calculated Lattice Energies).

 According to Coulomb’s law, , the lattice energy is directly proportional to the sizes of the charges on the ions and inversely proportional to the distance between them (the sum of their ionic radii).
 Thus, we can compare NaI, CaI2, and MgI2 with respect to magnitudes of charges and sizes of ions.

 Magnitudes of Charges: NaI consists of 1+ ions and 1− ions; CaI2 and MgI2 consist of 2+ ions and 1− ions.